 1. 404 Pages

 Since the 404 page isn’t part of the main site, companies tend to have a bit of fun with 404 sites.
 After all, the best way to reduce tension and frustration is through humor, right?
-They can also be used to set your visitors on the right path (see the ConversionXL 404 page).
+They can also be used to set your visitors on the right path (see the CXL 404 page).

 2. Viral Videos